The secrets of Champagne Billecart-Salmon

 The Vintage Cuvées – Millésime

 A blend only of 75% Pinot Noir and 25% Chardonnay, with 10% vinified in barrel.
 All about orchard fruits and nuts, mixed in with marzipan.
 Ten years on the lees, so far more vinous and leesy, brioche and bakery!
 Long chalky finish.
-Only 4 g/l dosage, so a high acid Extra Brut style.
+Only 4 g/l, so a high acid Extra Brut style.
 2007 is the current release.
-Takes time to open up in the glass and a food wine.
+It takes time to open up in the glass and is a food wine.
 I imagine this is capable of developing in bottle for decades yet.

 Stockists include Uncorked, £59.99.